connervieira/Assassin/CONFIGURATION.md

     - This setting has the following sub-values for configuration:
         - `enabled` determines whether the Bluetooth monitoring system is enabled or disabled.
         - `scan_time` determines how long (in seconds) that Assassin will scan for Bluetooth devices each cycle.
+            - Longer times will detect mode devices, but will also cause Assassin to take longer to refresh.
-        - `minimum_followin_distance` the minimum distance (in miles) that a device has to follow Assassin before an alert will be displayed.
+        - `minimum_following_distance` the minimum distance (in miles) that a device has to follow Assassin before an alert will be displayed.
         - `log_devices` determines whether Assassin will log all of the Bluetooth devices it detects, and has the following sub-values:
             - `enabled` determines whether device logging is active.
             - `filename` determines the name of the file that Assassin will write logged devices to.